Cal Loses to Notre Dame in 4 OTs in Last Regular-Season Game

 Cal never led in the second half, and Allocco missed a shot at the end of regulation to send the game into overtime.

-Stojakovic, who played 50 minutes and scored 21 points, missed a fallaway 12-footer at the buzzer of the first overtime to push the game to a second extra period.
+Andrej Stojakovic, who played 50 minutes and scored 21 points for Cal, missed a fallaway 12-footer at the buzzer of the first overtime to push the game to a second extra period.

 In the third extra period, after Allocco scored with 11.8 seconds left to give Notre Dame a two-point lead, Wilkinson powered his way for a layup with 5.6 seconds remaining to tie the score at 97-97 and send the game to a fourth overtime.